No, nomination is FREE.

 The competition is on a pretty tight timeline and as such, we can’t provide any extensions for submissions.
 If you feel your organisation has an extenuating circumstance, feel free to contact us on email@example.com to discuss your options.

-In 2019, the industry lists will be published in the Financial Review on July 30.
+In 2020, the industry lists will be published in the Australian Financial Review BOSS on October 9

 Fairfax may contact some organisations who have made the lists at random for marketing purposes, however they will not be told where they rank.